xiix0/scam/README.md

-Increased knowledge will help you now.
-Have mate's phone bugged.
+You have a will that can be influenced by all with whom you come in contact.